MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-signout.md

 [!INCLUDE[private-preview](../includes/private-preview.md)]

 If you [have a scenario where you need to protect your company information](restricted-mode-overview.md), you can restrict the ability for Microsoft Dynamics 365 Remote Assist users on HoloLens from changing user accounts.
 You can do this by [setting up HoloLens in Kiosk mode](https://docs.microsoft.com/hololens/hololens-kiosk?tabs=uisak%2Cnonaadlogon).

-When you set up HoloLens in Kiosk mode, users cannot sign out of the Dynamics 365 Remote Assist app.
+When you set up HoloLens in Kiosk mode, you automatically prevent users from signing out of Dynamics 365 Remote Assist.

+> [!NOTE]
+> You can also use Kiosk mode to support configuration for multiple apps.

 ## See also